srcimon/screwbox/docs/docs/core-modules/achievements.md

 ## Completing an achievement

 When a `Achievement` is completed the default reaction is a [UI notification](ui.md#notifications).
-Off cause this behaviour can be customized:
+Off course this default behaviour can be customized to your needs:

 ``` java
 // custom completion reaction: logging the achievement title